bbauska/dom/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>4.
 Create, Add, and Remove Elements</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Sometimes, you need to create new elements, add them to the DOM, or remove existing ones.
-You can do this easily with the following methods;
+<p>Sometimes, you need to create new elements, add them to the DOM, or remove existing ones.
+You
+can do this easily with the following methods;</p>
 <ul>
   <li><b><mark>document.createElement()</mark></b>: Creates a new element.</li>
   <li><b><mark>appendChild()</mark></b>: Adds a new element to a parent element.</li>